The World of Playing Cards Logo

 No. 8723/87 Cotton Plant.

-The last of these is dated 1859 in the hand-written list, though it is numbered 78, but it gives us an idea of how long some of the designs were in use.
+The last of these is dated 1859 in the hand-written list, though it is numbered 78, presumably the design number, but it gives us an idea of how long some of the designs were in use.
 These designs are listed by Silber & Fleming alongside designs not by Jones, such as 479 Chinese Fisherman, 482 Dovecot and 565 Priestess & Tripod.
-It is noteworthy that Jones never used animal representations, human or otherwise, in his designs.
+It is noteworthy that Jones never used animal representations, human or otherwise, in his designs (with the caveat above).
 The cards on offer in the Silber & Fleming list are unindexed square cornered, round cornered with the patent Dexter indices, and round cornered with what are referred to as "ordinary pips".
 Whether this is a reference to normal indices or to unindexed cards is not clear, probably the latter.

 Above: 479 Chinese Fisherman; 482 Dovecot